lemlac/mulem/docs/reference.md

 ## Putting It All Together…

-Here is a quick synthesized example showing how Mu's structs, implementations, pipelining, and error handling might look in a real script:
+Here is a quick synthesized example showing how Mulem's structs, implementations, pipelining, and error handling might look in a real script:

 ```
 import std.print